 Employees who perform service in the uniformed services may elect to continue their health plan coverage at their own cost for a period not to exceed 24 months.
-Employees should contact the Benefits Department at 281-634-1418 for details on eligibility, requirements and limitations.
+Employees should contact Human Resources - Benefits at (281)634-1418 for details on eligibility, requirements and limitations.

-Developmental Leave.
+Developmental Leave

 A professional employee who has served the District at least five consecutive years may apply for a full or half year's academic unpaid leave of absence for approved study as a full-time student in a college or university.
-The request shall be filed with the Chief Human Resources Officer.
+The request shall be filed with the Chief of Human Resources and Organization Transformation Officer.
 Official transcripts reflecting enrollment as a full-time student shall be presented prior to return to active employment.

-Reimbursement for Unused Local Leave.
+Reimbursement for Unused Local Leave